 Horton Plains Not Just Another Name on the Map

-Nestled high in the southern portion of the central hills of Sri Lanka, near the confluence of the Uva, Sabaragamuwa and Central provinces, is an ecological jewel known as Horton Plains National Park.
-A mere 3,160 hectares in extent, this enchanting mixture of patana (grassland) and sub-montane wet evergreen forest is part of a larger expanse which connects in the west with the Peak Wilderness Sanctuary.
+Nestled high in the southern portion of the central hills of Sri Lanka, near the confluence of the Uva, Sabaragamuwa, and Central provinces, is an ecological jewel known as Horton Plains National Park.
+A mere 3,160 hectares in extent, this enchanting mixture of patana (grassland) and sub-montane wet evergreen forest is part of a larger expanse that connects in the west with the Peak Wilderness Sanctuary.

 Known locally for generations as Mahaweli (or sometimes Mahaeliya), meaning ‘the great plain” in Sinhalese, the present moniker commemorates Sir Robert Horton who was the British governor of Ceylon from 1831-37.

 The story unfolds that in January 1836 a meeting was arranged at Mahaweli between Horton, on his way to Nuwara Eliya, and the Ratemahatmaya (chief headman) of Sabaragamuwa Province.
 The meeting was a resounding success with much rejoicing, morphing into a night of unbridled revelry.